NEW JAPAN PRO-WRESTLING

 Ospreay pulled out all the stops to take down his white whale in Kazuchika Okada, a heart stopping dive from the lighting rig just one of the high impact moments in a 30 minute plus highlight reel.
 Ospreay seemed to have Okada’s fate sealed, powering out of the Rainmaker, and picking off his dropkick out of midair with a sit out powerbomb.
 It was a perfect game from the challenger, but perfect wasn’t enough to defeat the new champion, and Okada would be victorious, setting the standard for NJPW’s half century celebrations.

-Watch Wrestle Kingdom 16 night 1 here!
+Watch Wrestle Kingdom 16 here!

 BACK TO NEWS TOP